This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - An echocardiogram is a type of ultrasound.
 It shows the structure, movement, and valves and blood vessels of your heart.

 - An MRI takes pictures of your heart to show its size and check for any inflammation.
 You may be given contrast liquid to help the pictures show up better.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 - Nuclear imaging uses radioactive dye injected into a blood vessel to show how your heart is working.
 The dye helps your healthcare provider see the pictures of your heart and blood vessels better.
 It may also show if you have inflammation or immune antibodies damaging your heart.

 - Cardiac catheterization is a procedure to find the cause of and treat a heart condition.
 A thin, flexible tube is inserted into a vein in your arm, neck, or groin and moved into your heart.
-Contrast dye may used so the pictures show up better on a monitor.
+Contrast liquid may used so the pictures show up better on a monitor.

 - A biopsy is a small sample of your heart muscle.
 It will be sent to a lab to find the cause of your myocarditis.